 After graduating college, Dr. Berzin took a job in New York City prosecuting securities fraud with the U.S. Attorney.
 Like many college grads, she was tired, stressed, and not pursuing her true passion.

 It was during this time, while in a yoga class, that she had a lightbulb go off: she used yoga to help keep herself healthy and sane, and knew that it could do the same for other people — but most people didn’t have the knowledge, motivation, or resources to tap into lifestyle choices like yoga that could help prevent disease.
-From her public health classes in college, she also knew that 86% of diseases today are chronic and lifestyle-driven.
-The combo of studying public health in college and seeing her dad’s experience as a primary care doctor showed her that medicine alone wasn’t the solution— that things like yoga, nutrition, meditation, and lifestyle changes needed to be the first line of defense in preventing disease.
+In that moment, she made the decision to go to medical school so that she could help people heal and prevent disease in a more holistic way.

+So Dr. Berzin left her job with the U.S. attorney and went to medical school at Columbia University with the goal of getting a solid conventional medicine education that she could use to help patients in a nonconventional way.
 “I went there with the desire to practice medicine in a different way,” she says, “which made me really different from day one at a place where pretty much everyone wants to be a cardiac surgeon.”

 After graduation, Dr. Berzin trained at The Institute for Functional Medicine.
-As she got deeper into her training, Berzin realized that there was a vicious cycle perpetuating the lack of access to functional medicine in our country:
+As she got deeper into her training, Dr. Berzin realized that there was a vicious cycle perpetuating the lack of access to functional medicine in our country:

 And that’s exactly what she did.
 In 2015, Dr. Berzin founded Parsley Health, a boutique healthcare provider focused on functional medicine.
 Patients pay a monthly fee (which is lower than what some other functional docs charge for appointments) that includes 60- to 75-minute doctors’ appointments (hello, have you ever talked that long with your GP?), visits with a health coach, and unlimited email access to their team.